DonaldTsang/favs/README.md

 - Anything more than 61 keys is BLOAT
 - RK61 has broken /? keys and there is no way of fixing it in Linux
 - CK61 and DK61 has no Linux software that comes with it in GitHub
+- dunno about Ajazz and Maibenben 61 key keyboards tho
 - anything over 50USD (in 2016~2020 dollars) are overpriced